oasis-tcs/mqtt/mqtt-sn-2.0/prose/share/mqtt-sn-v2.0-draft.md

 ### 4.12.1 Malformed Packet and Protocol Errors <a id='malformed-packet-and-protocol-errors'></a>

-Definitions of Malformed Packet and Protocol Errors are contained in [1.4](#terminology), some but not all of these error cases are noted throughout the specification.
+Definitions of Malformed Packet and Protocol Errors are contained in [1.4 "Terminology"](#terminology), some but not all of these error cases are noted throughout the specification.
 The rigor with which a Client or Server checks an MQTT-SN Control Packet it has received will be a compromise between:

 - The size of the Client or Server implementation.